rapidfort/community-images/community_images/nginx/ironbank/README.md

 <br>

 ## What’s the difference between the official [Platform One NGINX IronBank][source-image-repo-link] image and this hardened image?
-RapidFort’s hardened [rapidfort/nginx-ib][rf-dh-image-link] image has been optimized by our proprietary scanning and slimming technology.
-We are big fans of open-source software, containerized infrastructure, and security.
+RapidFort’s hardened [rapidfort/nginx-ib][rf-dh-image-link] image has been optimized by RapidFort's SASM platform and is functionally equivalent to the original image.

-We are making secure copies of the images we use every day and the most popular ones on Docker Hub.
-We want to make the world a safer place to operate.
+We are big fans of open-source software and secure software development.
+RapidFort's community images are our way of giving back to the community and helping reduce the burden on security and development teams.

 ## Supported tags and respective `Dockerfile` links
 * [`latest` (Dockerfile)](https://repo1.dso.mil/dsop/opensource/nginx/nginx/-/blob/development/Dockerfile)